 Advanced seminar on topics at the research frontiers in biostatistics.
 Readings of current biostatistical research and presentations by faculty and advanced students of current research in their area of specialization.
 Instructor: O’Brien.
 1 unit.

 Introduce decision theory and optimality criteria, sufficiency, methods for point estimation, confidence interval and hypothesis testing methods and theory.
 Prerequisite: Biostatistics 704 or equivalent.
 Instructor consent required.
-Instructor: Xie.
+Instructor: Fang.
 3 units.

-Student gains a holistic view of career choices and individual development plans including tools they will need to succeed as professionals in the world of work.
-The curriculum focuses on the unique challenges of PhD candidates and tools needed for successful careers in academia or in industry.
-May be repeated with consent of the advisor and the Director of Graduate Studies.
-Instructor: Baker.
+Students gain a holistic view of what skills they need to be successful graduate students and academic scholars.
+The curriculum focuses on the unique challenges of PhD students and the tools needed for long-term success in academia or industry.
+Instructor: Coutts.
 1 unit.

 The theory for M- and Z- estimators and applications.
 Semiparametric models, geometry of efficient score functions and efficient influence functions, construction of semiparametric efficient estimators.
 Introduction to the bootstrap: consistency, inconsistency and remedy, correction for bias, and double bootstrap.
 U statistics and rank and permutation tests.
 Prerequisites: Statistical Sciences 711 and Biostatistics 906.
 Instructor: Li.
 3 units.